 During the height of mosquito season, people will try practically anything to keep the biting at bay.
 We’ve seen all kinds of unusual remedies for repelling mosquitoes, from essential oils to electromagnetic waves, but not all of these tricks are scientifically proven to be effective.
-One question we hear often: does baby oil keep mosquitoes away?
+A common remedy we hear about is using baby oil as mosquito repellent.
+So, the pros at Mosquito Squad are here to answer a question we hear all the time: does baby oil keep mosquitoes away?

 Baby oil is a mineral oil with added fragrance.
 Many parents use it to moisturize their baby’s skin.
 Some people claim an unlikely secondary use for baby oil to keep away mosquitoes.
 The reasoning behind this theory seems to be that the oil makes it difficult for insects to bite your skin or even suffocates them.
 In addition, people say that mosquitoes may avoid landing on oily surfaces altogether.

-Though creamy baby oil is not advertised as a mosquito repellent by its makers, many people say that it effectively keeps mosquitoes away.
+Though baby oil is not advertised as a mosquito repellent by Johnson & Johnson, many people say that it effectively keeps mosquitoes away.
 This non-greasy cream is fast absorbing.
 Apparently many older children and adults use it to keep away mosquitoes, as this is trending on Pinterest and Facebook.

 ABC 13, the local ABC affiliate in Houston, Texas, asked their Facebook fans to share their favorite mosquito repelling secrets.
 Two women say that Johnson and Johnson creamy baby oil is particularly effective.